ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/ToggleCollisionMonitor.rst

   ============== =======

   Description
-    	Wether to enable or disable the collision monitor.
+    	Whether to enable or disable the collision monitor.

 :service_name: